edufeed/edufeed/README.md

 ## Offline Caching and Customization

+## Customizing Classes

+Users who are in the same class will be able to share activities with each other.
+The lsit of classes can be edited at [classes.yaml](https://github.com/edufeed/edufeed/blob/master/www/classes.yaml)

 ### Customizing Profile Pictures

 By default, the profile pic shown will be the first Bing images search result for the username.
 If you want a different profile pic, add an image in either png or jpg format, to the [profilepics](https://github.com/edufeed/edufeed/tree/master/www/profilepics) folder, and edit the [profilepic_paths.yaml](https://github.com/edufeed/edufeed/blob/master/www/profilepic_paths.yaml) file to add an entry from the username to the profile pic (or use the [make_directory_listings.ls](https://github.com/edufeed/edufeed/blob/master/scripts/make_directory_listings.ls) script, instructions below).